elastic/kibana/src/plugins/data/public/public.api.md

 //
 // @public (undocumented)
 export interface DataPublicPluginSetup {
+    // Warning: (ae-forgotten-export) The symbol "DataPublicPluginEnhancements" needs to be exported by the entry point index.d.ts
+    //
+    // @internal (undocumented)
+    __enhance: (enhancements: DataPublicPluginEnhancements) => void;
     // Warning: (ae-forgotten-export) The symbol "AutocompleteSetup" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)